zolplay-cn/website/README.md

 ![Screenshot of a page for creating a Sanity project](./.github/sanity-guide-01.png)

-You can then go into the project and get sanity's two environment variables and add them to `.env`
+You can then visit the project details page and get Sanity's project ID and dataset name and add them to the `.env` file.

 ![Annotated screenshot of how to find Sanity's project ID and dataset](./.github/sanity-guide-02.png)

 Finally, run these commands to start the project: